Conservation Ecology Faculty

 Allen Burton, PhD, is a Professor at SEAS and the Department of Earth & Environmental Sciences.
 He has an Honorary Doctorate from the University of Roskilde (Denmark), is a Concurrent Professor at Nanjing University, and an Honorary Professor at the State Key Laboratory of Environmental Criteria and Risk Assessment in Beijing China.

-His research on ecological risk assessment, sediment quality criteria, and aquatic ecosystem stressors has taken him to all seven continents with Visiting Scientist positions in New Zealand, Italy, Denmark and Portugal.
-His research focuses on sediment and stormwater contaminants and understanding bioavailability processes, effects and ecological risk at multiple trophic levels, and ranking stressor importance in human dominated watersheds.
+His research on ecological risk assessment, sediment quality guidelines, and aquatic ecosystem stressors has taken him to all seven continents with Visiting Scientist positions in China, Denmark, Italy, New Zealand, and Portugal.
+His research focuses on sediment and stormwater contaminants and understanding contaminant bioavailability processes, effects and ecological risk at multiple trophic levels, and ranking stressor importance in human dominated watersheds and coastal areas.
 He has received over ten million dollars in extramural research funding.

-He is a Fellow of the international Society of Environmental Toxicology & Chemistry (SETAC) and was a Distinguished Faculty Fellow of the Graham Sustainability Institute.
-He served as Director of the University of Michigan Water Center and also the Cooperative Institute of Limnology and Ecosystems Research.
+He is Director of the Institute for Global Change Biology a Fellow of the international Society of Environmental Toxicology & Chemistry (SETAC).
+He served as Director of the University of Michigan Water Center and Cooperative Institute of Limnology and Ecosystems Research.
 He is Editor-in-Chief of the journal, Environmental Toxicology & Chemistry, past president of SETAC, and served on numerous national and international panels and Advisory Boards with over 200 peer-reviewed publications on aquatic ecosystem risk issues.

 Professor; Director, Cooperative Institute for Great Lakes Research (CIGLR)

 Professor Cardinale is an ecologist who uses mathematical models, novel experiments, observational studies and meta-analyses to examine how human activities impact biological diversity, and to predict how changes in biodiversity affect the goods and services ecosystems provide to humanity.
 His research, teaching, and professional service are all tied together by a common thread, which is to produce and distribute the knowledge needed to conserve and restore the variety of life on Earth.